carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - Tests that mirror implementation details without asserting user-visible behavior
 - Redundant permutations of the same code path
 - Large fixture setups when a focused unit test on a util suffices
+- A case another test already covers.
+Search the component's folder before adding one, since behaviors such as close events often have a dedicated file (`OverflowMenuClose.test.ts`) beside the main one.
+Extend the existing test or add a row to its table instead.

 Add tests proportional to the change.
 Not every prop variant needs its own case.
+When cases differ only in their inputs (sizes, counts, close triggers), write one `it.each` table instead of copies.

+ComboBox, Dropdown, and MultiSelect tests started as copies of each other, so a duplicate in one usually exists in the other two.
+Check all three when you prune one.

 #### Generics and type tests